Non Compete Clause

 🕰️ History and Usage

-Not always; they must be reasonable in scope, geography, and duration, and comply with state or country laws.
+No, they must be reasonable in scope and comply with state or local laws to be enforceable.

-4. Can a franchisee negotiate or remove a non-compete clause?
+3. 3.
+Can a franchisee challenge a non-compete clause?

 📝 Examples of Common Usage for Non-Compete Clause

-• 'The Franchise Agreement includes a non-compete clause restricting the franchisee from operating a similar business within 10 miles for two years.'
+'The Franchise Agreement includes a non-compete clause prohibiting the franchisee from operating a similar business within ten miles for two years after termination.'

 📌 Summary